amd/aocl-data-analytics/doc/factorization/factorization_intro.rst

 where :math:`A` is a (standardized) data matrix of size :math:`n\_samples \times n\_features`, :math:`\Sigma` is a non-negative diagonal matrix of size :math:`n\_samples \times n\_features` and :math:`U` and :math:`V` are orthogonal matrices of size :math:`n\_samples \times n\_samples` and :math:`n\_features \times n\_features` respectively.
 The nonzero entries of :math:`\Sigma` are known as the *singular values* of :math:`A`.

-Internally, AOCL-DA computes the PCA via the SVD rather than by eigendecomposition of the covariance/correlation matrix because it is more efficient.
+Internally, AOCL-DA computes the PCA via the SVD rather than by eigenvalue decomposition of the covariance/correlation matrix.

 Outputs from the PCA
 ---------------------
-When AOCL-DA computes a PCA it stores the following results:
+After a PCA computation the following results are stored:

 - **principal components** - the "new coordinates" expressed in terms of the old coordinates.
 These are sorted in order of decreasing variance, and are given by the rows of :math:`V^T`.
 - **scores** - the data matrix expressed in terms of the new coordinates.
 This is given by :math:`U\Sigma`.
 - **variance** - the amount of variance explained by each of the principal components.
 Note that :math:`n\_samples -1` degrees of freedom are used when computing variances.
 - **total variance** - the total variance across the whole dataset.

-In addition, when AOCL-DA computes a PCA it stores the SVD matrices :math:`U`, :math:`V^T` and :math:`\Sigma` together with the column means and standard deviations.
+- **the SVD matrices** - :math:`U`, :math:`V^T` and :math:`\Sigma` together with the column means and standard deviations.

-After computing the PCA, AOCL-DA two further computations may be of interest:
+After the PCA has been computed, two post-processing operations may be of interest:

 - **transform** - given a data matrix :math:`X` in the same coordinates as the original data matrix :math:`A`, express :math:`X` in terms of the new coordinates (the principal components of :math:`A`).
 This is computed by applying any standardization used on :math:`A` to :math:`X` and post-multiplying by :math:`V`.
 - **inverse transform** - given a data matrix :math:`Y` in the new coordinate system, express :math:`Y` in terms of the original coordinates.
 This is computed by post-multiplying by :math:`V^T` and inverting the standardization used on :math:`A`.